Tool Documentation & Guides

 How to Use the Pugh Matrix Tool

-List the key evaluation **Criteria** (e.g., "Manufacturing Cost," "Reliability," "Aesthetics") and assign a relative **Weight** (Importance) to each criterion.
-Then, list all the **Design Concepts** to be evaluated.
+In the Data Input & Matrix tab, add your evaluation Criteria (e.g., “Manufacturing Cost”, “Reliability”, “Aesthetics”) and assign a numeric Weight to each one to reflect its relative importance.
+Then add all the Design Concepts to be evaluated as columns.

-2. Step 2: Select the Datum (Baseline) Concept
+2. Step 2 – Select the Datum (Baseline) and Score

 Open Pugh Matrix